 - Reduces the likelihood that your FAFSA is selected for Federal Verification

-The IRS DRT will not be available again until Fall 2017 More information
+The IRS DRT will not be available again until October 2017 and only for the 2018-2019 FAFSA More information

 Even though the FAFSA now begins earlier than ever, other factors prevent the awarding of aid earlier than before.
 View Financial Aid award timeline.